percona/k8spg-docs/docs/users.md

 ``` {.bash data-prompt="$" }
 $ kubectl get secret <cluster_name>-<user_name>-<cluster_name> --template='{{.data.password | base64decode}}{{"\n"}}'
 ```

+!!! note

+    The `{{"\n"}}` fragment at the end of the above command provides a newline to improve the readability of the command output.
+In case of automation (for example, in a script), this fragment can be safely omitted.

 If you want to rotate user's password, just remove the old password in the correspondent Secret: the Operator will immediately generate a new password